Bestra/ember-training-slides/slides.md

 - Can send to self

 ---
+# Exercise: Clear the Filter

+- Add a button to clear the contacts filter
+- It can be ugly

+---
 # Exercise: New Contacts

 - Define a route for new contacts at 'contacts/new'.
 Nest it under 'contacts'.